en

 Sanganesan Skyline hydrangeas

-The Sanganesan Skyline is a 5.1-kilometer-long scenic drive that runs along the ridge of Mount Sangane, from Nishio City to Katahara Onsen in Gamagori.
-Driving on this road allows you to experience beautiful panoramic views of the city of Gamagori and the sea.
+The Sanganesan Skyline is a 5.1-kilometer scenic drive along the ridge of Mount Sangane, stretching from Nishio City to Katahara Onsen in Gamagori.
+Driving this road offers beautiful panoramic views of Gamagori and the sea.

-With 70,000 hydrangeas blooming along the road, it is easy to understand why it is nicknamed the Ajisai Line.
-If the 70,000 hydrangeas along the roadside are not enough, another 10,000 are located around the parking area at the peak.
+With 70,000 hydrangeas blooming along the road, it’s easy to see why it’s nicknamed the Ajisai Line.
+Moreover, if the 70,000 hydrangeas along the roadside are not enough, another 10,000 are located around the parking area at the peak.

 Hydrangea Road – Sanganesan Skyline (あじさいロード三ヶ根山スカイライン)